Elasticity Detection: A Building Block for Internet Congestion Control

 \subsection{Elasticity Detection: Principles}

-\if 0 The problem of elasticity detection is to distinguish long-lived cross-traffic flows (termed {\em elastic}), which compete aggressively for link bandwidth, from short-lived flows (termed {\em inelastic}) that arrive and depart very quickly with a small burst of packets.
-Nimbus should compete for its fair share of bandwidth with elastic flows, but let the inelastic flows pass through unharmed. \fi

-We seek an online estimator to determine if the cross traffic includes elastic flows using only measurements at the sender.\footnote{Receiver modifications might improve accuracy by avoiding the need to estimate $R(t)$ from ACKs at the sender, but would be a little harder to deploy.}

-A strawman approach might attempt to detect elastic flows by estimating the contribution of the cross traffic to queuing delay.
-For example, the sender can estimate its own contribution to the queuing delay---\ie the ``self-inflicted'' delay---and if the total queuing delay is significantly higher than the self-inflicted delay, conclude that the cross traffic is elastic.
+We now turn to designing an online estimator for a sender to determine if the cross traffic includes {\em any} elastic flows.\footnote{Receiver participation will improve accuracy by avoiding the need to estimate $R(t)$ from ACKs at the sender, but would be a little harder to deploy.} A strawman approach might attempt to detect elastic flows by estimating the contribution of the cross traffic to queueing delay.
+For example, the sender can estimate its own contribution to the queueing delay---\ie the ``self-inflicted'' delay---and if the total delay is significantly higher than the self-inflicted delay, conclude that the cross traffic is elastic.

-This simple scheme does not work.
-To see why, consider again the experiment in Figure~\ref{fig:overview:cubic}, where a Cubic flow shares a link with both elastic and inelastic traffic in two separate time periods.
-Figure~\ref{fig:si-delay} plots the self-inflicted queuing delay for the Cubic flow in the same experiment.
-The self-inflicted delay looks nearly identical in the elastic and inelastic phases of the experiment.
-The reason is that a flow's share of the queue occupancy is proportional to its throughput, independent of the elasticity of the cross traffic.
-This example suggests that no measurement at a single point in time can be used to reliably distinguish between elastic and inelastic cross traffic.
-In this experiment, the Cubic flow gets roughly 50\% of the bottleneck link; therefore, its self-inflicted delay is roughly half of the total queuing delay at all times.
+This scheme does not work.
+To see why, consider the experiment in Figure~\ref{fig:si-delay}, where a Cubic flow shares a link with elastic and inelastic traffic in two separate time periods.
+The self-inflicted queueing delay for the Cubic flow (green, bottom figure) looks the same in the elastic and inelastic phases.
+The reason is that a flow's share of the queue occupancy is proportional to its throughput, which is roughly the same in the two phases (top figure).
+Because the Cubic flow gets 50\% of the bottleneck link, its self-inflicted delay is roughly half of the total queueing delay always (orange, bottom figure).
+This example suggests that instantaneous measurements cannot be used to distinguish between elastic and inelastic cross traffic.